BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 ###Assignment
 * Due Wednesday, Feb 11 at 5 pm
 * Assessment criteria
-	* Technical content X, appropriate syntax for written assessment answers
+	* Technical content 40, appropriate syntax for written assessment answers
-	* Critical thinking X, explanations for written assessment answers
+	* Critical thinking 30, explanations for written assessment answers
-	* Documentation: 5, citations for resources used in questions embedded in answers, code comments included
+	* Documentation: 20, citations for resources used in questions embedded in answers, code comments included
 	* Professional behavior: 10, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
 	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk4Homework.md`.
 Title (header) is "Variation in data using R."